Judy Berlin

 Judy Berlin is a 1999 American independent drama film directed by Eric Mendelsohn.
 It was screened in the Un Certain Regard section at the 1999 Cannes Film Festival.
-Mendelsohn won the directing prize for Judy Berlin at the 1999 Sundance International Film Festival.
+Mendelsohn won the directing prize for Judy Berlin at the 1999 Sundance Film Festival.
 This was Madeline Kahn's final film appearance eleven months before her death on December 3, 1999.

 Plot

 Told in a series of vignettes, the film opens on the morning of the second day of school.
-Principal Arthur Gold (Bob Dishy) is married to Alice (Madeline Kahn), although interaction between them immediately hints that the union is unhappy.
+Principal Arthur Gold (Bob Dishy) is married to Alice (Madeline Kahn), although their union appears to be unhappy.
 Alice babbles frequently, much to Arthur’s chagrin.
 Their son David (Aaron Harnick), who is thirty, is depressed after a failed attempt at being a Hollywood filmmaker.

-The school Arthur runs is employed by down-and-out teacher Sue Berlin (Barbara Barrie), who prepares her children to view the upcoming solar eclipse, secretary Bea (Anne Meara), lunch lady Marie (Julie Kavner), who discuss dreams and astrology, and bus driver Ceil (Judy Graubart).
+The school Arthur runs employs down-and-out teacher Sue Berlin (Barbara Barrie), who prepares her children to view the upcoming solar eclipse; secretary Bea (Anne Meara) and lunch lady Marie (Julie Kavner), who discuss dreams and astrology; and bus driver Ceil (Judy Graubart).